datalakehouse/docs/docs/products/postgresql/concepts/pg-backups.rst

       - Long restoration process, replay of all SQL statements is needed to generate schema object and insert data

 ..
 Tip::
-    The size of backups and the DLH backup size shown on the DLH web console differ, in some cases significantly.
-The backup sizes shown in the DLH web console are for daily backups, before encryption and compression.
+    The size of backups and the datalakehouse backup size shown on the datalakehouse web console differ, in some cases significantly.
+The backup sizes shown in the datalakehouse web console are for daily backups, before encryption and compression.

 To restore a backup, see :doc:`../howto/restore-backup`.